WHO WE ARE

 Most notably, the first USIEA tour led to a remarkable breakthrough in missile defense collaboration.
 The delegation consisted of the Chairmen of House Armed Services subcommittees.
 Heather Johnston, on behalf of the Armed Services leaders, famously asked Prime Minister Netanyahu to declassify Iron Dome for the members.
 The next day, USIEA took the first members of Congress to see the Iron Dome.
 The members returned to Capitol Hill where they briefed the entire Armed Services Committee and tripled the U.S. budget to fund Iron Dome.
 Since then, USIEA has continued leading Congressional delegations to Israel and expanded education to Capitol Hill and the U.S. Administration.

 in conjunction with the education efforts of usiea, members of congress have identified the following lanes of action to support the u.s. israel relationship:

-Educate on the opportunity to nearshore, or “friendshore,” aspects of the U.S. life sciences supply chain to Israel and the Abraham Accords countries in order to create a staging ground in the Middle East for the U.S. life sciences supply chain, shifting our over dependence away from China and diversifying our offshore supply.
+Nearshore, or “friendshore,” aspects of the U.S. Life Sciences supply chain to Israel and the Abraham Accords countries in order to create a staging ground in the Middle East for the U.S. Life Sciences offshore supply chain, shifting our over dependence away from China and diversifying our offshore supply.

-Advancing bilateral U.S.-Israel defense collaboration by employing proven cutting edge Israeli military technology and experience to strengthen U.S. armed forces.
+Support bilateral U.S.-Israel defense collaboration by employing proven cutting-edge Israeli military technology and experience, especially in missile defense, to strengthen U.S. armed forces.